Easen/mysql-workbench-schema-exporter-bundle/README.md

 Setup
 -----

-Workbench files should be saved in the resources/workbench/*.mwb directory.
+Workbench files should be saved in the Resources/workbench/*.mwb directory inner the bundle that is in the configuration.
 This is configurable per schema.

 Configuration